Human Rights Act 1998: Structure

 The Human Rights Act places a duty on all courts and tribunals in the United Kingdom to interpret legislation so far as possible in a way compatible with the rights laid down in the European Convention on Human Rights (section 3(1)).
 If that is not possible, the court may issue a "declaration of incompatibility".
-The declaration does invalidate the legislation but permits the amendment of the legislation by a special fast-track procedure under section 10 of the Act as well.
+The declaration does not invalidate the legislation but permits the amendment of the legislation by a special fast-track procedure under section 10 of the Act as well.
 As of September 2006, 20 declarations had been made, of which six were overturned on appeal.

 The Human Rights Act applies to all public bodies within the United Kingdom, including central government, local authorities, and bodies exercising public functions.
 However, it does not include Parliament when it is acting in its legislative capacities.

 Section 3

 Section 3 is a particularly wide provision that requires courts to interpret both primary and subordinate legislation so that their provisions are compatible with the articles of the European Convention on Human Rights which are also part of the Human Rights Act.
 This interpretation goes far beyond normal statutory interpretation, and includes past and future legislation, therefore preventing the Human Rights Act from being impliedly repealed.
 Courts have applied this through three forms of interpretation: "reading in", inserting words where there are none in a statute; "reading out", where words are omitted from a statute; and "reading down", where a particular meaning is chosen to be in compliance.
 They do not interpret a statute so as to give it a meaning that would conflict with legislative intent, and courts have been reluctant in particular to "read out" provisions for this reason.
 If it is not possible to so interpret, they may issue a declaration of incompatibility under section 4.

+Section 3 does not apply to the Illegal Migration Act 2023.